FabienChiotti/Guiding_the_Latent_Space_of_Generative_Models_based_on_Subjective_Human_Factors/README.md

 ## Overview
-This repository contains the code and resources for Fabien Chiotti's on going master’s thesis titled **"Guiding the Latent Space of Generative Models Based on Subjective Human Factors"**.
+This repository contains the code and resources for Fabien Chiotti's master’s thesis titled **"Guiding the Latent Space of Generative Models Based on Subjective Human Factors"**.
 The project explores how human input, particularly subjective factors such as usability and design preferences, can guide the latent space of generative AI models, improving their outputs for real-world applications.

 This work is conducted within the Utrecht University Collaborative Technologies Lab under the supervision of Ioanna Lykourentzou.
 Specifically, this project builds upon the research conducted by: